prashant-jayan21/minecraft-dialogue/README.md

 The machines must be on the same local area network and reachable via ping (some networks don't allow for this).

-You will need to find the IP addresses of each machine:
-* macOS: `System Preferences > Network` will show the IP address under the `Status: Connected` message.
+You will need to find the IP addresses of each machine.
+On macOS, `System Preferences > Network` will show the IP address under the `Status: Connected` message.

 Edit `sample_user_info.csv` to reflect the correct IP addresses.
 For each line, in comma-separated fashion:
 * ID of player